[Guest blog post by Judy]

-Fire Blight is a contagious, systemic, bacterial disease.
-This means that bacteria (erwinia amylovora) attacks the blossoms and then moves up the twigs and branches (through the tree system).
-The name “Fire Blight” comes from the scorched appearance of the leaves and bark.
-Affected areas appear black, shrunken and cracked.
-Blossoms will turn brown, wilt and die about 1-2 weeks after infection occurs.
+Fire blight is a contagious, systemic, bacterial disease.
+Bacteria (erwinia amylovora) attack the blossoms in early spring and then move up the twigs and branches through the tree’s system.
+The name “fire blight” comes from the scorched appearance of the infected leaves, stems, and bark.
+These areas may appear black, shrunken, and cracked.
+Blossoms will turn brown, wilt, and die about 1-2 weeks after infection occurs.

 Fire blight may also exhibit an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
 When the spring temperatures begin to climb between 60°-80°F, optimal conditions are created for spreading the disease and the bacteria is brought out of dormancy.
 Bees, insects, birds, splashing rain, and wind easily spread the bacteria and the resulting fire blight disease.